ScrapeGraphAI/docusaurus-docs/docs/Examples/Openai/search_graph_schema_openai.md

 """

 import os
-from dotenv import load_dotenv load_dotenv()
+from typing import List

-from scrapegraphai.graphs import SearchGraph from scrapegraphai.utils import convert_to_csv, convert_to_json, prettify_exec_info
+from dotenv import load_dotenv from langchain_core.pydantic_v1 import BaseModel, Field from scrapegraphai.graphs import SearchGraph from scrapegraphai.utils import convert_to_csv, convert_to_json, prettify_exec_info

-from pydantic import BaseModel, Field from typing import List
+load_dotenv()

 # ************************************************
 # Define the output schema for the graph